jasLogic/mipea/doc/peripherals.rst

         :code:`4096` on the Raspberry Pi.

-    The function returns 0 on success and a negative number on error.
+    The function returns 0 on success and :code:`-1` on error.

 .. function:: void peripheral_unmap (void* map, uint32_t size)